 Along Aberdeenshire’s 165 mile coastline some of our greatest golf courses are to be found.
 The coastline is famous for its towering sand dunes where golf courses snake between the dunes and then ascend to elevated tees to reveal breathtaking views.
 Views of both sea and sky stretch for miles up here, made even more majestic by the light.
 Golf can be played throughout the year and never fails to disappoint.

-Over the years Royal Aberdeen has hosted many top level tournaments including The Senior British Open in 2005 and the 2014 Scottish Open.
+Over the years Royal Aberdeen has hosted many championships – the first major held here was The Senior British Open in 2005 and it has subsequently hosted the 2014 Scottish Open.

 Cruden Bay is a thrilling and unique golf course.
 It’s also widely regarded as the most photogenic golf course in Scotland as it winds its way through towering sand dunes to punchbowl greens.
 It boasts panoramic sea views, a stunning beach, driveable ‘risk and reward’ par 4’s and back to back par 3’s.
 It provides a unique form of original links golf entertainment that gives the course a real sense of personality.